Mt3bz/WatchLister/README.md

 3. Set up the MongoDB database.
 Update the database connection details in the project configuration files.

 4. Obtain an API key for movie data.
-Update the API key in the project configuration files [TMDB Site].
+Update the API key in the project configuration files [TMDB Site](https://www.themoviedb.org/).

+5. Change API_KEY in Script.js

-5. Start the application:
+6. Start the application:
 npm start